alexcmak/wordle/README.md

 This is a simple implementation of the Wordle game from New York Times.
 You have 6 chances to guess a 5 letter word.
 Each guess must be a real English word.
-I have a list of 5 letter words in a separate file.
+I have a list of 5 letter words in a separate file and a database.

 If you guess exactly correct letter and correct position you get a green color.
 If you guess right letter but wrong position you get a orange color.